Arna13/AliNX/README.md

 ![](https://cdn.discordapp.com/attachments/687755425663549485/699727036587180062/banner1.jpg)

+## Important!

+Download allways from [releases](https://github.com/Arna13/AliNX/releases)!
+Do not download the source code as hekate will not work!

 ## Introduction

 A clean and simple Nintendo Switch CFW based on Atmosphere.
 You can find some useful nros, sigpatches installed, tinfoil with custom shops, custom themes and more in it.